 High Blood Pressure

-Nearly 1 in 3 American adults has high blood pressure.
+Nearly 1 in 3 American adults has high blood pressure and 2 in 3 people with diabetes report having high blood pressure or take prescription medications to lower their blood pressure.
 Your heart has to work harder when blood pressure is high, and your risk for heart disease, stroke and other problems goes up.

 High blood pressure won’t go away without treatment.
 That could include lifestyle changes and, if your doctor prescribes it, medicine.